Artemmm008/Artemmm008/README.md

 ---

 ## 🧑‍💻 About Me
-I am highly motivated to learn new technologies, improve my coding skills, and grow every day.
+Highly motivated to learn new technologies, improve my coding skills, and grow every day.
 I truly enjoy working in a team, collaborating with other developers, and solving problems together.
 Currently, I am looking for my first commercial role where I can contribute to real projects and grow as a professional software engineer.

 ---
 ## 💻 Featured Projects